develephant/coronium-core-docs/docs-src/docs/updates.md

 __Added__

 - Full support for multiple applications with separate scope for users and metrics.
-- Webmin "Today" view for global application usage metrics.
+- Webmin "Today" view for global application usage metrics for the current day.

 #### DigitalOcean